Elias Neocleous & Co LLC > Limassol, Cyprus > Firm Profile

 The department also advises local, multinational and international companies on matters of licensing, procurements, e-commerce, labelling, agency and distribution, consultancy services, consumer protection, concession and operating agreements, and the department specialises in regulatory matters relating to electronic communication, information technology, pharmaceuticals and data protection (GDPR and NIS Directives).

-Competition and European Union law: Advises multinational enterprises investing in Cyprus on anti-trust and merger control law issues under domestic and EU competition law and also on distribution agreements and cartel investigations.
+European Union and competition law: Advises multinational enterprises investing in Cyprus on anti-trust and merger control law issues under domestic and EU competition law and also on distribution agreements and cartel investigations.
 Our firm has experience with the government and the Competition Authority and a deep understanding of local competition regulation.
 We offer our clients a tailored service.
 We also act as counsel to several administrative and quasi-governmental bodies, thus strengthening our relationships with the country’s key stakeholders in competition law.

 Employment law: Elias Neocleous & Co LLC is skilled at advising senior employees as well as major national and multinational companies.
 It also advises the British High Commission on employment matters and it is the exclusive representative in Cyprus of the Employment Law Alliance Network, the largest and most prestigious network of labor and employment lawyers, with more than 3,000 attorneys in over 100 countries.
 The team has particular expertise in drafting employment contracts and related documentation as well as in advising on a very wide range of employment law matters, including termination of employment, employee rights and obligations, statutory benefits, employee incentive schemes, transfer of undertakings and protection of employees (TUPE), health and safety at work, collective bargaining, etc.